How To Stop Being Judgemental

 Reduce Your Gossiping

 Don’t try to deny it, we’re all guilty of gossiping.
-The sooner we can admit that we all love to gossip from time to time, the sooner we can move away from being judgemental.
+The sooner we can admit that we all love to gossip from time to time, the sooner we can move away from being judgmental.

-Of course, it is difficult to avoid gossiping completely, so we’re not recommending you stop altogether, but we do recommend taking note of when the conversation wades into judgemental territory and then making an effort to steer it back to something more grounded.
+Of course, it is difficult to avoid gossiping completely, so we’re not recommending you stop altogether, but we do recommend taking note of when the conversation wades into judgmental territory and then making an effort to steer it back to something more grounded.

 You can do this by bringing up another perspective, or mentioning the good qualities of the person you’re discussing.
+Understanding the underlying causes of gossip can help in curbing this habit.
+The article Why Do I Feel Like a Burden? might provide useful insights into self-perception and how it relates to our interactions with others.

 Expand Your Circle